Xiangdong Zhu

 Research Interests:

 Professor Zhu joined the Physics Department in 1989.
-He is a fellow of American Physical Society since 2007 and a fellow of Optical Society of America since 2011.
-His research activities are focused on the development and application of optics-based techniques to investigation of structures and processes on solid surfaces such as magnetism, mass transport, material growth and erosion, and biomolecular interactions.
-His recent interests include (1) studies of magneto-optic effects in unconventional materials such as topological insulators with oblique-incidence Sagnac interferometry and reflectometry using balanced photodiode bridge; (2) in situ studies of polarization catastrophe and defects in ultrathin oxide films using oblique-incidence reflectivity difference ellipsometry; (3) high-throughput characterization of kinetics and functionality of biomolecular reactions using oblique-incidence reflectivity difference scanning ellipsometry.
+His research activities are focused on development and application of optics-based techniques to investigation of structures and processes on the surface and in the interior of solids such as magnetism, mass transport, material growth/removal, and biomolecular interactions.
+Recent interests are (1) time-reversal symmetry breaking effects in unconventional materials, - studies of magneto-optic effects in unconventional materials such as topological solids, chiral charge-density-wave compounds, chiral/time-reversal-symmetry-breaking superconductors, ferromagnetic and antiferromagnetic crystals exhibiting novel anomalous Hall effects using Sagnac interferometry-based optical microscopes; (2) simultaneous detection of over 10,000 biomolecular binding reactions on solid support, - high-throughput characterization of kinetics and functionality of biological molecules using oblique-incidence reflectivity difference microscopes and normal-incidence interference microscopes.

-Time-reversal symmetry breaking effects in unconventional materials – Magnetism is one of fundamental properties of materials.
-Interests in new magnetic phases and spin transport in materials of low dimensionality and in topologically distinct materials such as topological insulators drive and expand the field of magnetism.
-Since magnetism in a material breaks the time reversal symmetry, its presence and character reveal themselves through the magneto-optic effect when the material interacts with light.
-Professor Zhu’s group develops a range of magneto-optic probes such as oblique-incidence zero-area Sagnac interferometry, oblique-incidence reflectometry with a balanced photodiode bridge, and polarization-modulated reflectometry.
-The research is focused on detection of magnetic skyrmions, characterization of spin polarization in topological insulators and magnetic signatures in other unconventional materials.
+Magnetism and time-reversal symmetry breaking in general are one of fundamental properties of materials.
+Interests in new magnetic phases and spin transport in materials of low dimensionality and of non-trivial topology drive and expand the field of magnetism.
+Since magnetism in a material reveals itself through magneto-optic effects when the material interacts with light.
+Professor Zhu’s group develops a range of magneto-optic probes and investigates these effects.
+The current work is focused on zero-area Sagnac interferometric microscopy for studying anomalous Hall effects (AHE) and magneto-electric effects (ME) at optical frequencies in ferromagnets (FM), antiferromagnets (AFM), and unconventional superconductors.

-Simultaneous Detection of 10,000 Biomolecular Reactions on Solid Support – Based on measurements of oblique-incidence reflectivity difference (OI-RD), Professor Zhu’s group developed a platform that detects over 10,000 biomolecular reactions on a solid surface in real time.
-It enables simultaneous, comparative studies of the interaction of a DNA fragment or a protein molecule or a viral particle or a bacterium with a large number of distinct molecular targets from compound libraries of National Institutes of Health (~ 500,000 to 1,000,000 compounds), National Cancer Institute (~ 100,000 compounds), and commercial vendors (~ 1,000,000 or more compounds).
+Based on measurements of oblique-incidence reflectivity difference (OI-RD), Professor Zhu’s group developed a platform that simultaneously detects over 10,000 distinct biomolecular binding reactions on a solid surface in real time.
+It enables highly parallel, comparative studies of the interaction of a DNA fragment or a protein molecule or a viral particle or a bacterium with a vast number of molecular targets originating from compound libraries of National Institutes of Health (~ 500,000 to 1,000,000 compounds), National Cancer Institute (~ 100,000 compounds), and commercial vendors (~ 1,000,000 or more compounds).
 The platform promises to significantly advance genomic and proteomic research and discovery of new drugs.
+More recently, Professor Zhu’s group is developing a normal-incidence interference scanning microscope for detecting effects and functionality changes in protein or DNA molecules when they are modified at or by single bases.

 Research Areas